zenithcinder/muxic-automate/README.md

 **Note**: The fallback method is less reliable and may be rate-limited by Google.

-### Google Query Filtering
+### Google Query Filtering (Improved)

-Google query filtering takes your input queries and refines them using Google search results before searching YouTube.
-This helps improve accuracy by using Google's search results to correct and enhance your queries.
+Google query filtering takes your input queries and intelligently refines them using Google search results before searching YouTube.
+The system has been significantly enhanced to prevent gibberish results and provide high-quality, relevant search results.

 #### How it works

 1. **Reads queries** from your input file
 2. **Searches Google** for each query using Google Custom Search API
-3. **Extracts the first result's title** from Google search results
+3. **Intelligently scores and validates** all search results using multi-factor analysis
+4. **Selects the best result** based on quality scoring instead of just the first result
-4. **Uses that title** as the new query for YouTube search
+5. **Uses the best result's title** as the new query for YouTube search
-5. **Falls back gracefully** if Google search fails (uses original query)
+6. **Falls back gracefully** if Google search fails (uses original query)

+#### Intelligent Filtering Features

+- **Multi-factor scoring**: Evaluates results based on relevance, quality, and music-specific factors
+- **Spam detection**: Automatically filters out advertisements, spam, and low-quality content
+- **Music optimization**: Boosts results from music platforms and music-related content
+- **Quality thresholds**: Configurable minimum scores for different quality levels
+- **Smart fallbacks**: Multiple fallback methods including web scraping and LLM parsing

 #### Setup